by David Koempel

 It’s important to remember that you are not alone when you become a board officer.
 TASB is here to support you.
 We have:

-A Journey to Excellence: Board Officers’ Academy Remote Coaching is a unique component of BOA.
+Board Officer Institute: A Journey to Excellence is a unique component of Board Office Institute, (previously known as Board Officers' Academy).
 This blended learning and multiweek experience gives new and aspiring officers the tools needed to step into a leadership role with confidence.
 Among other topics, the course will help you:

 - Run effective meetings